How To Differentiate Evaporator And Condenser Coils

 The condenser coil is a vital part of your air conditioner that helps the system achieve proper cooling.

 The condenser coil is located outside the home, usually attached to the side of the house or in an attic.
 The heat from inside your home is transferred to this coil via refrigerant, which causes the liquid to evaporate and release heat into the air.
 This process is known as phase change.
 The hot refrigerant then travels through a series of tubes to the compressor, compressing it into a smaller volume and increasing its pressure.
-This allows for more heat to be released into the air as well as provides cooling for your home.
+This allows for more heat to be released into the air and provides cooling for your home.

 Quick Differentiation Between AC Evaporator VS Condenser Coil